chb/21cfr11pro-ig/source/pages/guidance.md

 **Step 1:** Support the FHIR API for POSTing `QuestionnaireResponse`s and `Provenance` resources.

-The only two formats supported are JSON and XML bacause of their ability to be structured in a canonical form.
+The only formats is JSON to support signing of the canonical form.
+XML guidance may be forthcoming.

 `POST [BaseURL]/QuestionnaireResponse/`